ahop1/flashcards/README.md

 ## Using the app

 When first loading the website, it will use a few sets of flashcards that I have built myself.
-However, the idea is that anyone should be able to use the website with their own card sets, so these can be fairly easily deleted from the Test Config menu - see below.
+However, the idea is that anyone should be able to use the website with their own card sets, so these can be fairly easily deleted from the Test config menu - see below.
 As I've not done anything with any kind of back-end system, the way it's working in terms of "file storage" is by making use of `localStorage` in the browser.

 ### Right drawer - Card sets